nmenon/k3-upstream-boot-build/README.md

   firmware along with it's configuration data to allow both R5 and TIFS firmware to initialize in parallel (speeding up the boot process).
 This is indicated by the `MULTICERTIFICATE_BOOT_CAPABLE` variable in the config files
-* TIFS Split image: The orginal DMSC firmware had security, power and device management functionality all rolled into a single firmware image.
-However, with newer and more massive devices, it was clear that a limited land-locked SRAM is in-capable of scaling to various Processor sizing requirements since the data and feature support variations were massive.
-To better support this, newer SoCs run the TIFS (Security function) only on the TIFS core and the device management and power management function is run on the boot R5.
-This is indicated by the `DM_COMBINED_WITH_TIFS` variable in the config files.

 The following table provides a bird's eye view of the same
 | SoC     | Multicertificate Boot | DM and TIFS combined |